 A digital magazine may also come in another shape and size: a web magazine library.
 This is the digital magazine platform that we recommend, and the one that the publishers we work with are seeing the most revenue from.

 In this format, a web magazine and its library are sold as a subscription.
 It provides access to issues of the magazine online in an HTML format.
-I Like Crochet was, what we believe, to the the first magazine subscription website using this format, and we have also written about other impressive web magazine libraries we like including the all-new Food Gardening Network.
+I Like Crochet was, what we believe, the first magazine subscription website using this format, and we have also written about other impressive web magazine libraries we like including the all-new Food Gardening Network.
 All require registration for full access to the site; all offer their magazine content online; and content is organized by issue.

 Many people refer to any website that carries a legacy magazine brand and magazine content as a web magazine library; however, if the content is not organized in a magazine format and issues cannot be viewed or downloaded, it doesn’t meet our basic criteria of being a best-practice web magazine library or subscription website.